ShubhamRasal/blog/_posts/Python/2021-04-10-simple-chat-app-using-udp-in-python.md

           print("\nsuccessfully send")
 ```

-we can also see the working of it using below image
+we can also see the working of it using the below image

 ![ae90c373a8fd310eeb818419e8f989bb.png]({{ site.url }}{{ site.baseurl }}/assets/images/python/chat-app-udp/1db32f3068774002a10515d9f6eb9b92.png)

-You can see on client end we really don't need to establish connection with client.
-We can directly send data to server.
+You can see on the client end we really don't need to establish a connection with the client.
+We can directly send data to the server.

-But problem here is server can not respond back and client can not receive any message at the same time.
+But the problem here is the server can not respond back and the client can not receive any message at the same time.

-Here's we can take help of multi threading, by which we can receive as well send messages simultaneous.
+Here's we can take help of multi-threading, by which we can receive as well send messages simultaneously.

 ## Both side communication using multithreading

-In python we have threading module, with help we can add many threads to run our program. we can also pass different functions to different threads to run.
+In python, we have a threading module, with help we can add many threads to run our program. we can also pass different functions to different threads to run.

-Let's understand with one help. consider human body is a process and our parts are different threads of it. they are performing their tasks simultaneously.
-Liver, heart, lungs, brain are the organs involved in the process and each process is running simultaneously.
+Let's understand with one help. consider the human body is a process and our parts are different threads of it. they are performing their tasks simultaneously.
+The liver, heart, lungs, brain are the organs involved in the process and each process is running simultaneously.

 *\# chatapp.py*